Barcelona looking to rebound ahead of 2 crucial games - WHIZ News

 A setback against Madrid could drop the team from the Spanish league lead, and deal another big blow to its morale.

-“We were flying until three weeks ago, but not anymore,” Barcelona coach Xavi Hernández said after his team’s hard-fought 1-0 home win over Celta Vigo in the Spanish league on Sunday.
+“It’s a match to change things around for us,” Barcelona coach Xavi Hernández said Tuesday.
+“It’s an opportunity to redeem ourselves.”

-Barcelona also struggled in a 1-0 league win at Mallorca the previous weekend, and last Tuesday it played poorly in a 1-0 loss at Inter to fall into a difficult position to advance from Group C of the Champions League.
+Barcelona is coming off a hard-fought 1-0 home win over Celta Vigo in the Spanish league on Sunday.
+It also struggled in a 1-0 league win at Mallorca the previous weekend, and last Tuesday it played poorly in a 1-0 loss at Inter to fall into a difficult position to advance from Group C of the Champions League.

 Bayern Munich comfortably leads the group after three victories, with Barcelona and Inter battling for the second qualification spot and Viktoria Plzen remaining winless in last place.
 Barcelona dropped three points behind Inter after last week’s loss, so anything but a home victory on Wednesday will likely mean another Champions League elimination.